AungZinTun/django-nuxt/setting-up-backend.md

 }

 # Login using the new user
-# You can visit `admin/authtoken/token/` to see the new tokens
+# You can visit `admin/authtoken/token/` to see the new token generated
 $ http POST http://127.0.0.1:8000/token/login/ email='email1@email.com' password="test-pass"
 {
     "auth_token": "b1a73afd0431c87b5e0c4afb4b085d401d652edb"
 }

-# Access data of the user, using  the token generated.
+# Access data using  the token generated.
+Make sure you use the correct token that you got in the above step
 $ http GET http://127.0.0.1:8000/accounts/data/ "Authorization: Token faa77d17c965789d4256e531d698b8db77948760"
 {
     "bio": "",